leanprover/theorem_proving_in_lean4/inductive_types.md

   | bar2 c d e => exact e
 ```

-The alternatives for each constructor doesn't need to be solved
+The alternatives for each constructor don't need to be solved
-using the order the constructors were declared.
+in the order the constructors were declared.

 ```lean
 inductive Foo where